stackplanet/sourcestack/README.md

 | AWS components | Route 53, Cloudfront, API Gateway, Lambda, Cognito, SES |
 | Database | DynamoDB |

-Maybe you want to use something different, like React/Svelte for the UI or Aurora/FaunaDB for the database.
-Just fork this repository and create a new starting point based on your own preferences!
+Maybe you want to use something different, like React for the UI, Bootstrap for CSS or Aurora for the database.
+Just fork this repository and create your own version of stak for others to use as a starting point!

 **Please let me know if you create a fork - I'll link to it here.**